All Episodes

 And he went by many other aliases, obviously.

-Uh it's it it you wonder why he went forward with the case when you mentioned other prosecutors wouldn't.
+Well, I'll find out, but I want to, when we come back from the break, you wonder why he went forward with the case when you mentioned other prosecutors wouldn't.

 I'll try to take a stab at it.

-Stay with us.
+Stay with me.

 I know.

-Therefore, being myself cannot possibly be a screw up.
+Therefore, being myself cannot possibly be a screw-up.

-Why why did Fitzgerald pursue the case when there was no case?
+800-282-2882, if you want to be on the programmer, why did Fitzgerald pursue the case when there was no case?

 When the original charge was to find out who leaked this babe's name and he already knew that.

-Why did he pursue?
+Why did he pursue it?

-Because he had in effect the powers of the attorney generalship.
+Because he had, in effect, the powers of the attorney generalship.

-He was granted blanket authority by James Comey, who was sitting in for Ashcroft, who had recused himself.
+Was granted blanket authority by James Comey, who was sitting in for Ashcroft, who had recused himself.

 This was the pursuit of somebody in the administration.